danmar/cppcheck/man/manual.md

 Later chapters will describe this in more detail.

+### Check files matching a given file filter

+With `--file-filter=<str>` you can set a file filter and only those files matching the filter will be checked.

+For example: if you want to check only those files and folders starting from a subfolder src/ that start with "test" you have to type:

+    cppcheck src/ --file-filter=src/test*

+Cppcheck first collects all files in src/ and will apply the filter after that.
+So the filter must start with the given start folder.

 ### Excluding a file or folder from checking

 To exclude a file or folder, there are two options.
 The first option is to only provide the paths and files you want to check.